UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 4Change Energy typically features cheaper effective rates if your home consumes exactly 1,000 or 2,000 kWh, thanks to their generous bill credits.
 However, Reliant Energy can actually be the cheaper option if your usage is highly unpredictable or consistently falls outside of those strict credit tiers.

-You can successfully avoid this early termination fee by waiting to switch providers until you are within 14 days of your current contract’s expiration date.
-Additionally, you will not be charged a penalty if you can prove you are officially moving out of your current residence to a new address.
+You can safely cancel your contract without paying an early termination fee if you wait until you are within 14 days of your plan’s official expiration date.
+Additionally, both providers will waive the cancellation penalty if you provide official proof that you are moving out of your current residence and transferring out of their service zone.

 Does 4Change Energy require a deposit?

-Yes, like most retail electric providers in Texas, 4Change Energy will run a soft credit check during enrollment that could trigger a deposit requirement.
-However, deposit waivers are readily available for seniors over 65, victims of family violence, or customers who can produce a recent letter of credit from a previous energy provider.
+Yes, 4Change Energy runs a standard soft credit check during enrollment, which may trigger a deposit requirement.
+However, deposit waivers are legally available for seniors over 65, victims of family violence, or customers who can produce a recent letter of credit demonstrating a strong payment history with a previous energy provider.

 Can I get 100% green energy with either provider?

 Yes, both providers proudly offer 100% renewable energy plans that are fully backed by Renewable Energy Certificates (RECs).
-This makes it incredibly easy to choose an energy-saving option for your home while supporting wind and solar generation across the state.
+This makes it incredibly easy to choose an environmentally mindful option for your home while actively supporting wind and solar generation across the Texas power grid.

 About the Author